10622537/Tic-Tac-Toe_AI/README.md

 # Tic-Tac-Toe_AI
-Uses Minimax Algorithm
+Uses Minimax Algorithm to make unbeatable AI opponent

 ### Goal
-Implement an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
-You can use algorithms like Minimax with or without Alpha-Beta Pruning to make the AI player unbeatable.
-This project will help you understand game theory and basic search algorithms.
+Implementing an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
+Algorithms like Minimax is used to make the AI player unbeatable.
+This project will help me understand game theory and basic search algorithms.

+[comment]: <> Alpha-Beta Pruning